leiakcy/DH110/Assignment 6/README.md

 The recording of the impression test is [here!](https://ucla.zoom.us/rec/share/BNOhTEbnCDlCxx3PesgXKaPHhl9-rg9w6bLYdKId57FM0FsmpKYt8yQb-Rfyg5fb.p-WTRDTSmj_MQ-LL)
 Access Passcode: is.0&67j

-The transcript of the recording is [here!]
+### Summary
+The user's impression of the high-fidelity wireframes were that they are simple, and minimalistic.
+She really enjoyed

 ## Accessibility (color-contrast) check
 The plugin that I installed on Figma is Color Contrast Checker.
 I was able to make some changes to the colors after identifying some errors.
 Examples are shown below.